Keynote speakers

 Robyn is a Mamu/Djirribal woman from Far North Queensland.
 She is a Lead Researcher and educator at Batchelor Institute and has extensive experience in the Northern Territory that spans three decades.
 She is well renowned for her expertise of both-ways pedagogy, working to combine Indigenous and non-Indigenous ways of knowing, being and learning in teaching practice and research.
 Robyn’s PhD thesis is titled: Aboriginal English as a Social and Cultural Identity Marker in an Indigenous Tertiary Educational Context.
 Her educational and research leadership is internationally and nationally recognised and reflected in her numerous consultancies and research on education delivery, both-ways education, social linguistics and Indigenous research methodologies in the Northern Territory, national and international Indigenous educational contexts.

-Bagele Chilisa
+Bagele Chilisa (Botswana)

 Professor of the Post Graduate Research and Evaluation Programme, University of Botswana